grig23/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/c-psdk-dhls-1.4-introduction/overview-prod-audience-guide/c-psdk-dhls-1.4-considerations.md

 ---
 description: To use TVSDK most effectively, you should consider certain details of its operation and follow certain best practices.
-seo-description: To use TVSDK most effectively, you should consider certain details of its operation and follow certain best practices.
-seo-title: Considerations and best practices
 title: Considerations and best practices
-uuid: 62a5d641-6f37-4e4d-bbc2-414bf3681d9c
 ---

 # Considerations and best practices{#considerations-and-best-practices}